-Whether they're forcing their kids to commit suicide for insurance money, transforming them against their will into man-eating monsters, or renting them out to pedophiles, abusive and bad parenting in anime is rampant.
+Whether they're forcing their kids to commit suicide for insurance money or transforming them against their will into man-eating monsters, bad parenting in anime is rampant.
 In fact, it's probably more common than good parenting.
 Let's learn about the worst parents in anime, and pray that their barbarous parenting techniques never transfer over to the real world.

 Shou Tucker is, far and away, one of the worst parents in fictional history.
 What makes him so awful?
 Well, in order to maintain his position as a state alchemist, Tucker uses alchemy to merge his daughter Nina with their pet dog.
 Let that sink in.
 Now go take a nine showers, and lament the fact that you still feel gross.

-Mayu, one of the most innocent characters in Elfen Lied, ran away from home at age 14 to escape her abusive parents.
+Mayu, one of the most innocent characters in Elfen Lied, ran away from home at age 14 to escape her horrible parents.
 That alone should tip you off that things are pretty bad.
-Mayu's stepfather is a sexual predator who molests his new stepdaughter almost as soon as he meets her.
+Mayu's stepfather is a sick man who takes advantage of his new stepdaughter almost as soon as he meets her.
 When Mayu appeals to her mother for help, her mother slaps her in the face, calls her a liar, and tells her that she is unloved and unwanted.

 This lady cares a lot more about her marriage than she does about her daughter's well-being, and she is more than happy to continue a relationship with a pedophile.
 When Mayu's stepfather violates her again, she leaves home, unable to take the abuse anymore.Horrible parent(s)?